smayamelgara-data/-W2_Workshop/Ex2B_Model_Brainstorm.md

 b) Brainstorm some basic requirements for this project.
 Who is the “end user” and what will the end user need to be able to do?
 What different categories of data might be important to track?
- Lana is the end user.
-The owner of the business.
+ Lana is the end user, being the owner of the business.
 The data that needs to be tracked is:
  -Customers : info on customer
  -Dogs : info on dog
  -Appointments : appointment info